 Elyndor

 off-site.

-A Go daemon that backs up every repo you can see on GitHub, packs it into an AES-256 encrypted archive, and uploads it to S3 — or anything S3-compatible.
-One static binary; incremental on re-run; pure Go (no git required at runtime).
+A Go CLI that backs up every repo you can see on GitHub, wraps it in an age-encrypted archive, and uploads it to S3 — or anything S3-compatible.
+Tiny daily incrementals, a fresh full once a week.
+Signed and notarized on macOS; named configs for multiple profiles; runs on a schedule via launchd or systemd.

+Elyndor